okyeron/fates/install/norns/Norns_install_instructions_1.2.md

       key_mgmt=WPA-PSK
     }

-Open a terminal and type paste the following commands, one line at a time:
+Open a terminal and type paste the following commands, one line at a time (on MacOS) :

     cd /Volumes && ls
     cd boot && touch ssh